jamescgibson/ember-rails-assets/README.md

 ## Requirements

-This gem supports Rails 4.x and up.
+This gem supports Rails 3.1.x and Rails 4.x and up.
 A PR to support Rails 3.x would be greatly appreciated.

 ## Contributing